Why Our Salmon: Traceability

 We take pride in following our wild salmon from the point of harvest to your door.
 To do so, we collaborate with Leader Creek Fisheries, utilizing their coding, sorting, and inventory technology.
-Each 10lb or 20lb case of wild, Bristol Bay Sockeye fillets or portions are marked with the name of one of the five Bristol Bay fishing districts in which they were harvested.
+Each 10lb or 20lb case of wild, Bristol Bay Sockeye fillets or portions are marked with the name of one of the five Bristol Bay fishing districts in which they were harvested, as well as a map that provides a visual representation of these districts.
 This ensures a level of traceability that is absolutely unprecedented.
-You can learn about the various fishing districts of Bristol Bay by clicking here.
+You can learn more about Bristol Bay itself and our role within this incredible watershed by clicking here.
 Read on to learn about our confidence in traceability of our sockeye fillets and portions from Bristol Bay, Alaska.

 Bristol Bay Sockeye from the river to your plate in five steps

 1. Step One: The fish are harvested aboard a 32’ boat - called a ‘Drift Gillnetter’ - in the salty seas of Bristol Bay, Alaska for Leader Creek Fisheries.
 Boats like F/V Ava Jane (captained by Pride of Bristol Bay Owner Steve Kurian) choose to partner with Leader Creek Fisheries specifically due to the fact that it is a small-scale fleet dedicated to top quality sockeye salmon.

 As shown in this photo, all sockeye salmon fishermen in Bristol Bay use gillnets to harvest our catch.
 Once aboard, the fish are bled to ensure the best quality of the fish and immediately cooled to below 38 degrees using a refrigerated seawater system.